Bifurcations of a neural network model with symmetry: Excitatory clusters, weight parameters balanced

 \section{Excitatory clusters, weight parameters balanced}

 We now allow the excitatory cells to be grouped into $n_C$ clusters of size $p$, where $p = \lfloor N f/n_C \rfloor$.
 We will take $p > 1$ to ensure that each excitatory cluster contains more than one cell, and we will also assume $n_C \geq \alpha$ (e.g. $n_C \geq 4$ for the standard value of $\alpha = 4$).
 Since we are interested in the behavior of the system for large $N$ and for a large number of clusters (e.g. $n_C$ scales with $\sqrt{N}$), this is not a significant restriction.
 Cells will be connected within, but not between, clusters.
-The matrix $H$ is now
+For simplicity, and relying on \cref{prop:tildeHeig}, we will focus only on the reduced system \cref{eq:reducedmatrixform}.
+The right-hand side of \cref{eq:reducedmatrixform} is now $\Gamma$-equivariant for $\Gamma = S_{n_C} \times \, S_{n_I}$, where $n_C > 1$.
+That is, we can permute the labels of the excitatory clusters and the labels of the inhibitory cells without changing the equation.
+We choose the weights so that the network is balanced.